artsy/docker-images/README.md

 Public Docker images for Artsy applications

+> CI has been configured to use [dynamic configuration](https://circleci.com/docs/using-dynamic-configuration/) and [circleci/path-filtering orb](https://circleci.com/developer/orbs/orb/circleci/path-filtering).

 ## Adding an image to Docker Hub

 Adding an image to Docker Hub is a two-step process, first you build a new tag